marcinwiacek/pl1/project3_in_progress/readme.md

 Work in progress

-Verilog simulation.
+Verilog simulation with System Verilog 2005.
 I'm using here experiences from project 1 (mainly ideas related to instruction list and processing handling) and project 2 (blocks and signals among them)

 Although for example in YouTube it's possible to find some tips about modeling in